yairzaider/yairzaider/README.md

 **Featured Projects**

+Web App Personal Project :

+**[Guitar Store Web App](https://github.com/yairzaider/Guitar-Store.git)** -  Built a full-stack e-commerce web application for browsing and purchasing guitars.
+Developed the frontend using React and the backend using Node.js with SQLite.

 Here are some of my key projects from my Computer Science degree:

 - 🔹 **[AVL Tree Implementation](https://github.com/yairzaider/AVL_Tree_Implementation.git)** – Implemented an AVL Tree with efficient insertion, deletion, and balancing in Python.